aescarias/lotta-dev/src/content/posts/before-you-compile-python.md

 ### Python was not designed for this

-CPython (the standard implementation of Python) does not compile to machine code and a lot of its features (notably, `exec()` and `eval()`) can make this harder, so the solutions out there will be hacky.
+CPython (the standard reference implementation of Python) does not compile to machine code and the flexibility of the language can definitely complicate matters, so the solutions out there will be hacky.
 "Freezing" tools like PyInstaller or ``briefcase`` bundle the CPython runtime and the standard library with the advantage of their incredible portability and ease of use.

 The issue with "freezing" tools is that most of them have to extract files to a temporary directory.
 This not only means that your application needs to have write access to the filesystem (even if your application doesn't directly depend on it), it also means that we now  depend on I/O speed, which can fluctuate.
 Some users might have to wait a few seconds before they see a window and it may put off some of them.